ray-project/ray/doc/source/rllib-env.rst

 The ``log_action`` API of ServingEnv can be used to ingest data from offline logs.
 The pattern would be as follows: First, some policy is followed to produce experience data which is stored in some offline storage system.
 Then, RLlib creates a number of workers that use a ServingEnv to read the logs in parallel and ingest the experiences.
 After a round of training completes, the new policy can be deployed to collect more experiences.

-Note that envs can read from different partitions of the logs based on the ``worker_index`` attribute of the env config object passed into the environment constructor.
+Note that envs can read from different partitions of the logs based on the ``worker_index`` attribute of the `env context <https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/env_context.py>`__ passed into the environment constructor.

 Batch Asynchronous
 ------------------